 For our purposes, we’ll assume that you only need an inverter to run a modem and a router.
 However, most people choose to use them for significantly greater power needs.

 If you do plan to use an inverter for other things, you just need to make sure that it has ample enough wattage.
-Fortunately, most modems and routers together do not need a lot of power in order to run well.
+Fortunately, most modems and routers together do not need much power to run well.

 Stable and continuous internet connectivity is a must for many businesses or homes.
-If you are concerned about making sure that your modem or router can get all the energy they need, a good inverter might be the best choice for your needs.
+If you are concerned about ensuring your modem or router can get all the energy they need, a good inverter might be the best choice for your needs.

 There are some things to watch out for before you set up your inverter.
 For the most part, it is important that you make sure the device doesn’t interfere with your Wi-Fi signal.
-However, the inverter is still a good way to get some peace of mind when it comes to your online presence.
+However, the inverter is still a good way to get some peace of mind regarding your online presence.